simondeziel/custom-nagios-plugins/README.md

 ## Plugins

-* check_kernel: Plugin I wrote to compare the running kernel with a desired version
+* check_kernel: Plugin to compare the running kernel with a desired version
 * check_puppet_agent: Plugin to check the last Puppet run. [aswen/nagios-plugins](Taken from https://github.com/aswen/nagios-plugins)
+* check_systemd_failed: Plugin to report if there are failed systemd units